 Purple Heart Day

-History of Purple Heart Day
+History of Purple Heart Day: The Badge of Military Merit

 The Purple Heart Medal originates from the Badge for Military Merit, created by George Washington on August 7, 1782.
 Washington was the commander in chief of the Continental Army.